FlugsCoding/FlugsCoding/README.md

 <h1 align="center"> Hey there, the name's flugs👋 </h1>

 I am a young web developer based in the United Kingdom.
-My proficiency lies in front-end development, however, I have worked with multiple back-end coding languages and continue to do so.
+My prominent skill lies in front-end development, however, I have worked with multiple back-end coding languages and frameworks and continue to do so actively.

 Some of the languages/frameworks I have completed projects in consist of:
 - Python